neil-morrison44/MiSTer_tty2pico/arduino/README.md

 1. Hold the `BOOLSEL` (sometimes just labeled `BOOT`) button while plugging in your device.
 A new drive will appear on your computer with the name `RPI-RP2`.
 1. Copy the `.uf2` file to the `RPI-RP2` drive.
 This will upload the new firmware to the device.

 That's it! tty2pico should display a startup screen.
 If running from flash, tty2pico will try to mount an existing flash partition first.
-This will preservce your data between firmware updates.
+This will preserve your data between firmware updates.
 If no FAT partition is present on the flash parition, it will be automatically formatted and labeled `TTY2PICO` when mounted as a drive on a PC.
 If running from SD card then you should already be set.

 ### Hardware